jojobee333/file_organizer_app/README.md

 Installation

-[Instructions on how to install the application, including any prerequisites.]
+[WIP - Adding Additional Features]
 Contributing

-This project is a work in progress, and contributions are welcome.
-If you're interested in improving [Your App Name], please feel free to fork the repository and submit a pull request.
+This project is a work in progress, and contributions are not welcome at this time License

-License
+## License

-[Information about the licensing of your app, if applicable.]
-Contact

-For any queries or suggestions, feel free to reach out at [Your Contact Information].
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.